DanRotaru/Minifier-JS-CSS/README.md

 ```

 ## Minify all files by extension
-You also can minify all files by extension, you can minify all and unite them in one.
+You also can minify all files by extension, you can minify all and merge them in one.
 Ex: You have 4 files: header.js, main.js, function.js, footer.js
-You can minify all and unite them in one: **all.js**
+You can minify all and merge them in one: **all.js**
 In output will be created minified file all.js that will contain all these files.
 ```php
 // Minify all files with .js extension from directory /public/js/components/ into file /public/js/all.js